 PROUDLY PRESENTED BY JOHN DOBSON FOUNDATION

-The Student Leader of the Year Award celebrates the Student Leader (President or Co-President) that has made the most outstanding contribution to their Enactus team.
+The Student Leader of the Year Award celebrates the Student Leader (President or Co-President) who has made the most outstanding contribution to their Enactus team.

-To qualify for this award, nominees must be the Student Leader (Team President or Co-President) of their Enactus team for the current academic year and participate in the 2025 Enactus Canada National Exposition with a competing team.
-They must be registered on the R&R platform.
+To qualify for this award, nominees must be the Student Leader (Team President or Co-President) of their Enactus team for the current academic year and participate in the annual Enactus Canada National Exposition with a competing team.
+They must also be registered on Cactus.

-Nominations will be accepted from any student, faculty or academic leader including the nominee themselves.
-To nominate a student for this award, please submit a nomination form listing the reasons why you believe this individual has made an outstanding contribution to their Enactus team, supporting and advancing the team’s success.
+Nominations will be accepted from any student, faculty member, or academic leader, including the nominee themselves.
+To nominate a student for this award, please submit a nomination form outlining the reasons why you believe this individual has made an outstanding contribution to their Enactus team, supporting and advancing the team’s success.

-NOTE: If the nomination does not come from the faculty advisor, your Program Manager may seek approval by the nominee’s faculty advisor via email.
+Note: If the nomination does not originate from the faculty advisor, your Program Manager may seek approval from the nominee’s faculty advisor via email.

 Applicants will be evaluated on the following:

-One (1) nominee will be recognized as the Student Leader of the Year at the 2025 Enactus Canada National Exposition and will receive a $5,000 stipend.
+One (1) nominee will be recognized as the Student Leader of the Year at the Enactus Canada National Exposition.
+The recipient will receive a $2,000 stipend and up to $3,000 in travel costs covered to attend that year’s Enactus World Cup.

-To recognize the student Project Manager (or Co-Project Manager) that has made the most outstanding contribution to their Enactus team.
+To recognize the student Project Manager (or Co-Project Manager) who has made the most outstanding contribution to their Enactus team.

-Must be a Project Manager (or Co-Project Manager) on an active Enactus team for this current academic year and participate in the 2025 Enactus Canada National Exposition with a competing team.
-They must be registered on the R&R platform.
+Must be a Project Manager (or Co-Project Manager) on an active Enactus team for the current academic year and participate in the annual Enactus Canada National Exposition with a competing team.
+They must also be registered on Cactus.

-Nominations will be accepted from any student, faculty or academic leader, including the nominee themselves.
-To nominate a student for this award, please submit a nomination form listing the reasons they believe the nominee has made an outstanding contribution to the project they ran, achieving positive and sustainable impact in their community.
+Nominations will be accepted from any student, faculty member, or academic leader, including the nominee themselves.
+To nominate a student for this award, please submit a nomination form outlining the reasons you believe the nominee has made an outstanding contribution to the project they ran, achieving positive and sustainable impact in their community.

-NOTE: If the nomination doesn’t come from the faculty advisor, your Program Manager may seek approval by the nominee’s faculty advisor via email.
+Note: If the nomination does not originate from the faculty advisor, your Program Manager may seek approval from the nominee’s faculty advisor via email.

 Nominees will be evaluated on the following:

-The recipient of this award will be formally recognized at the 2025 Enactus Canada National Exposition.
+The recipient of this award will receive a $2,500 bursary and be formally recognized at the Enactus Canada National Exposition.

 To recognize an Enactus student that embodies the Enactus spirit and has done an outstanding job in advocating for social change and their team’s project(s).

 To qualify for this award, nominees must be an Enactus student for the current academic year.
 This award is NOT open to the Student Leader(s) (President or Co-President) or any Project Managers of the team.
-They must be registered on the R&R platform.
-The student must attend the 2025 Enactus Canada Regional and National Expositions.
+They must be registered on the Cactus.
+The student must attend the Enactus Canada Regional and National Expositions.

 To recognize one (1) Enactus student that has gone above and beyond in providing tech support to their team throughout the year, as well as driving the creation of their Enactus Canada Regional Exposition and/or National presentation.

-To qualify for this award, a team must compete in the 2025 Enactus Canada Regional and National Exposition.
-They must be registered on the R&R platform.
+To qualify for this award, a team must compete in the Enactus Canada Regional and National Exposition.
+They must be registered on the CACTUS.

 Any student, faculty advisor, or academic leader may nominate an Enactus team by filling out a nomination form outlining how the individual did an outstanding job in creating the presentation.

-The nomination will be evaluated on the following contributions for the 2024-2025 academic year:
+The nomination will be evaluated on the following contributions for the current academic year:

 PURPOSE